Post #3: Time to run the machine for the next 100 years

 Fully Local Operations

 This type of operational approach is commonly found in large hydro plants, regardless of their location.
-A large plant, which I personally consider to be over 800 MW with at least 4 machines (though there is no global consensus on the boundaries between micro, small, medium, and large hydro plants), typically has a complex balance of plant (BOP) and requires constant monitoring.
-While the human presence may be minimal, it is still necessary.
+A large plant (which I personally consider to be over 800 MW with at least 4 machines) typically has a complex balance of plant (BOP) and requires constant monitoring.

 Having human presence in the operations of a plant brings several benefits, including: